diagrams/SVGFonts/README.md

   it has height `h`.
 This corresponds to our previous use of `INSIDE_H`.
 This is probably the most common mode, but `fit_width` and `svgText_fitRect` also available.
-- Finally, we call `set_envelope` which strokes the text path and appropriately sets the envelope.
+- Finally, we call `set_envelope` which converts a `PathInRect` to a `Diagram`, by stroking the text path and appropriately setting the envelope.
 - If you actually want an explicit `Path` instead of a `Diagram`, you can call `drop_rect` instead of `set_envelope`.
-- The old `textSVG'` function resulted in a centered local origin, whereas all the new API functions result in a local origin and the left end of the text baseline.
+- Note that the old `textSVG'` function resulted in a centered local origin, whereas all the new API functions result in a local origin and the left end of the text baseline.
 If you need the text centered, you can of course call `centerXY`.